forax/we_are_all_to_gather/README.md

 ```

 Here, map() is not an operation that can short-circuit the pipeline (decide to stop the computation of the pipeline),
-so we can improve a bit the performance by declaring the Integrator _greedy_ (which means non "short circuit")
+so we can improve a bit the performance by declaring the Integrator _greedy_ (which means no "short circuit")
 using the method `Integrator.ofGreedy()`.

 ```java